Pataco80/next-radix-shadcn-theme/docs/en/index.md

 ## Table of contents

-- [Scripts available](./scripts.md) - Full list of scripts available in the project
+- [Scripts available] (./ scripts.md) - Full list of scripts available in the project
-- [Translation guide](./translation-guide.md) - Guide to use translation features
+- [Translation guide] (./ Translation -Guide.md) - Guide to use translation features
-- [Project structure](./project-structure.md) - Detailed description of the structure of the project
+- [Project structure] (./ Project-Tructure.md) - Detailed description of the structure of the project
+- [Project design] (./ Project-edesign.md) - Fluid design and typography principles

-## Quick links
+# Quick links

-- [Main README](../README.md) - Back to the main project documentation
+- [main reading] (../ Readme.md) - Back to the main project of the project
-- [Official website of Next.js](https://nextjs.org/docs) - official documentation of Next.js
+- [Official website of Next.js] (https://nextjs.org/docs) - official documentation of Next.js
-- [Radix UI](https://www.radix-ui.com/) - Documentation of Radix UI
+- [Radix UI] (https://www.radix-uii.com/) - Documentation of Radix UI

 ## Contribution